HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 14. Make sure the dropdown caret next to `XYZ Tiles` in the browser menu is expanded.
 To add the Poland Nationalities 1919 map layer to your QGIS project, double-click on `Poland Nationalities 1919`.
 You should be able to see the old map overlaid on the basemap now.
 > It is possible it may take a few moments to render.
 As you zoom in and pan around, it may take a few moments for the different zoom levels to load at full resolution.
 The quality should become more clear as it finishes loading.

-13. Open the layer properties by right-clicking on the map layer `5700_1910_IMG--5700_1910` and selecting `Properties`.
+15. In the layers menu, you can open the layer properties by right-clicking on the map layer `Poland Nationalities 1919` and selecting `Properties`.
 ![Screenshot of the layer properties menu in QGIS](media/11.png)
-> 5700_1910_IMG--5700_1910 is the Library of Congress call number for the map.

-14. Select the `Legend` menu inside the layer properties.
+16. Select the `Legend` menu inside the layer properties.
 ![Screenshot of the Legend menu in QGIS](media/12.png)

-15. To add an opacity sider to be able to "see through" the map to the basemap, click `Opacity slider` and then click the right-pointing arrow to move the slider from `Available widgets` to `Used widgets`.
+17. To add an opacity sider to be able to "see through" the map to the basemap, click `Opacity slider` and then click the right-pointing arrow to move the slider from `Available widgets` to `Used widgets`.
 Select `Apply` and `OK`.
 ![GIF of adding the opacity slider to the used widgets in QGIS](media/opac.gif)

-16. To see the slider under the layer, you might need to click a dropdown arrow to the left of the layer.
+18. To see the slider under the layer, you might need to click a dropdown arrow to the left of the layer.
 When the slider appears, test it out, changing the opacity of the map layer.
 ![GIF of toggling open the layer dropdown to see the opacity slider in QGIS](media/expand.gif)

 ### Add the post-war territory boundaries from 1919 to the project